princeampofo/princeampofo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Research Assistant in the [Computer Science Department](https://nyuad.nyu.edu/en/academics/divisions/science/academic-programs/computer-science.html) at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/), where I work at the intersection of natural language processing and information visualization.
-My research involves developing applications that analyze large datasets, derive insights through advanced AI techniques, and present findings in compelling visual formats.
-I work specifically with [Prof. Djellel](https://dedcode.github.io/) and collaborate closely with other research teams at [NYU](https://www.nyu.edu/), contributing to cutting-edge research in AI and information visualization.
+I am a graduate student at [Georgia State University](https://www.gsu.edu/), currently pursuing an M.S. in Computer Science.
+Previously, I worked as a Research Engineer at the Collaborative Intelligence Lab at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
+My work involved building and deploying retrieval-augmented generation (RAG) agents for question answering over text and tabular data, as well as developing interactive dashboards to support stakeholder decision-making.
+I also contributed to projects that combined large-scale data analysis, AI systems, and intuitive visual interfaces.

 In 2023, I completed my Bachelor’s degree in Computer Science and Mathematics at [NYU](https://www.nyu.edu/).
 My experience also includes a software engineering internship at [LinkedIn](https://linkedin.com/), where I collaborated with experienced engineers to build a reporting system that enhanced the efficiency and productivity of on-call engineers.

-Feel free to reach me via email: [pla252@nyu.edu](mailto:pla252@nyu.edu)
+Feel free to reach me via email: [pampofo1@student.gsu.edu](mailto:pampofo1@student.gsu.edu)